Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                          SOURCES
-This is a minimial blocklist based on surveys on most used webtechnology and tracking surveys.
+This is a minimial blocklist based on surveys on most used webtechnology related to advertising and tracking.
 It has two versions (top200/top500)

                                                WHY USE A MINIMAL BLOCKLIST?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20 percent mark while the